Polly7451/coursera-getting-and-cleaning-data-project/CodeBook.md

 #### http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
 #### The data set consits of 180 observations on the following variables

+####  The analysis returns a tidy data set with the average of each variable for each activity and each subject

 ## Explanatory Varaible and Identifier
  * Subject - The ID of Volenteer
  * Activity - The type of activity they undertook